gopi487krishna/proposal-gsoc-2020/README.md

 June : Writing the complete external API along with its documentation and start performing testing

 July  : Perform benchmarks and profiling  of the new features  written and improve the hotspots region with more optimized code.
-Along with that, full library testing will take place by testing the code with a significant number of FITS files ( both with or without conformance to the FITS standard )
+Along with that, full library testing will take place by testing the code with a significant number of FITS files ( both with or without conformance to the FITS standard.

 ## Programming Competency